-• Efforts the school district makes to seek parent input in making decisions for the school district and each school site.
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2019-20)
+Opportunities for Parental Involvement (School Year 2020-2021)

-Clearwater strives to promote a positive and strong home school partnership with all stakeholders in order to provide a safe and stimulating academic program.
-Clearwater fosters student achievement and success based upon a strong school and community collaboration.
-Clearwater Elementary continues to encourage and foster parental involvement through many parental involvement opportunities for student, teacher, family and community opportunities.
+Clearwater Elementary STEAM strives to promote a positive and strong home school partnership with all stakeholders in order to provide a safe and stimulating academic program.
+Clearwater STEAM fosters student achievement and success based upon a strong school and community collaboration.
+Clearwater Elementary continues to encourage and foster parental involvement through many parental involvement opportunities for students, teachers, families, and community opportunities.